Richard Sánchez (footballer, born 1994): Tigres UANL

 In June 2014, Sánchez was sold to Tigres UANL.
 He made his debut as a substitute in a friendly against the San Antonio Scorpions.
 Soon after joining Tigres, he was briefly loaned back to FC Dallas before returning to Tigres in September 2014.

 Chicago Fire

 After a series of loans away from Tigres, Sánchez was released in the summer of 2017.
 He signed with the Chicago Fire in August 2017.

 Sporting Kansas City

 On 26 November 2019, Sánchez was selected by Sporting Kansas City in Stage 1 of the 2019 MLS Re-Entry Draft.
 On 9 December 2020 his contract option was declined.

 North Texas SC

 On 22 April 2021, Sánchez joined USL League One side North Texas SC ahead of the 2021 season.

 LA Galaxy

 On 18 January 2022, Sánchez signed a one-year deal with LA Galaxy as a free agent.

 Hartford Athletic

-On 3 Januiary 2023, Sánchez moved to USL Championship side Hartford Athletic.
+On 3 January 2023, Sánchez moved to USL Championship side Hartford Athletic.

+Memphis 901

+On 25 September 2023, Sánchez transferred to Memphis 901.

+San Antonio FC

+Sánchez joined San Antonio FC in September 2024.
+He re-signed with San Antonio in January 2025.